nippur72/PolymerTS/README.md

 # Change log <a name="changelog"></a>

+- v0.1.2 (Jul 13, 2015)
+  - Improved the way objects are instatiated
+  - support for static method `create()` on the element class
 - v0.1.1 (Jul 10, 2015)
   - Added support for constructor() with parameters.
   - `constructor()` is now a replacement of `factoryImpl()`.